 The Yoga Sutras are a practical textbook to guide your spiritual journey of remembering who you really are.
 Here are some important takeaways that every Yogi should know.

 The true meaning of Yoga is the union of body, mind, soul, and spirit.
-According to Yoga, we suffer because of not knowing our true Self and because of the illusion of separation of our individual consciousness from Universal Consciousness or Brahman.
-The Yoga Sutras are a practical textbook to guide your spiritual journey of remembering.
+According to Yoga, we suffer because of the illusion of separation between our individual consciousness from Universal Consciousness or Brahman.
+The Yoga Sutras are a practical to guide your spiritual journey of remembering that union.